10 Ways to Format a Visually Appealing Education Resume to Land Interviews

 The resume summary or profile is where you incorporate eye-grabbing keywords.
 This section is imperative to ensure your resume is noticed by the human eye or the scanner.
 This secondary school teacher resume jumped out of my heap of resumes based on the engaging resume profile in her secondary school resume.

-Moving to the employment section of the resume If you are using a combination or chronological format, you will want to include a short, introductory paragraph to demonstrate the scope of the position and the skills necessary to perform the required duties.
+Moving to the employment section of the resume, if you are using a combination or chronological format, you will want to include a short, introductory paragraph to demonstrate the scope of the position and the skills necessary to perform the required duties.
 This section actually assists the inexperienced teacher by providing an opportunity to list entry level teacher resume objectives.

-Accomplishments for each position should be bulleted...this is very important since the reader's eye will be drawn to this area, scanning for noteworthy achievements.
-Many people often express they do not possess any accomplishments.
-I know different, everyone has made contributions to the school district in one way or another.
+Accomplishments for each position should be bulleted.
+This list format is very important since the reader's eye will be drawn to this area, scanning for noteworthy achievements.
+Many people often express that they do not possess any accomplishments.
+I know different; everyone has made contributions to the school district in one way or another.
 Take a moment to brainstorm and list the various activities, projects, and events you have partaken in.
 Look over your list and decide which accomplishments are relevant and include them in your resume.
 Always begin a bullet with a positive action word, and ensure that the bullet is concise.

 Here are some examples that may help get your creative juices flowing:

 - Developed fifth grade math curriculum, as part of a district-wide initiative to realign curriculum to State standards while fostering higher order thinking skills among students.

 - Utilized computer expertise to create word puzzles and math problems for lessons, and implemented children's educational games into lessons, promoting a fun and exciting learning environment.